NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 ## Trim Leading and Trailing Whitespace

-Words with spaces at the beginning or end are particularly hard for us humans to tell from strings without, but the blank characters will make a difference to the computer.
+Words with spaces at the beginning or end are particularly hard for us humans to tell apart from strings without them, but blank characters will make a difference to the computer.
 We usually want to remove these.
-As of version 3.4 of OpenRefine, the option to trim leading and trailing whitespaces is present at the moment of importing the data (see image at the top of this page).
+As of version 3.4 of OpenRefine, the option to trim leading and trailing whitespace is available when importing data (see the image at the top of this page).

 If you unchecked that box when importing data, or if leading or trailing whitespaces were introduced while splitting columns, or other operations, OpenRefine also provides a tool to remove blank characters from the beginning and end of any entries that have them.

-1. In the `geographic location (city)` there seem to be leading whitespaces in most columns.
-These are most likely an artefact from the splitting of the initial geographic column.
+1. In the `geographic location (city)`, there seem to be leading whitespaces in most columns.
+These are most likely an artefact of the splitting of the initial geographic column.
 2. To remove the whitespace, choose `Edit cells` > `Common transforms` > `Trim leading and trailing whitespace`.
 4. You should now see one less category in your text facet, along with normalised names.

 ## Manual input to correct incorrect values

 Remember the conversion of `date` from text nu date format?
-If we take a closer look we notice some rather questionable cell values.
-First of all we want to remove the timestamp from the dates.
+If we take a closer look, we notice some rather questionable cell values.
+First of all, we want to remove the timestamp from the dates.
 We do this by first transforming the cells to text, `Edit cells` > `Common transforms` > `To text`.
 Next we click `edit` in one of the cells and copy the expression `T00:00:00Z`.
-Finally we select `Edit cells` > `Replace`, paste the expression into the `Find:` box, leave the box `Replace with:` a blank, and click `OK`.
-By doing this we now get all dates in the standard `YYYY-MM-DD` format.
+Finally, we select `Edit cells` > `Replace`, paste the expression into the `Find:` box, leave the box `Replace with:` blank, and click `OK`.
+By doing this, we now get all dates in the standard `YYYY-MM-DD` format.

 Next, we take a look at the years, there are `2020`, `2021` and `2022`.
 However, the data stems from a study conducted during 2020.
 We can therefore safely assume that dates beginning with `2021` and `2022` are typos of `2020`.
 Correct these via `edit` in the `Text Facet` in the left panel.

 Last, we turn our attention to `7 April`, `31 March`, `32 March` and `33 March`.
-We lack information on the year, but knowing that the study is from `2020` we can safely `edit` the `7 April` to the correct format `YYYY-MM-DD`.
+We lack information on the year, but knowing that the study is from `2020`, we can safely `edit` the `7 April` to the correct format `YYYY-MM-DD`.
 Doing so we arrive at `2020-04-07`.
 For the remaining three dates, we can assume that the dates `32 March` and `33 March` are artefacts from the drag-to-copy function in Excel.
-Hence, using the `edit` function, change all three to `2020-03-31`.
+Hence, use the `edit` function to change all three to `2020-03-31`.

 > ## Exercise 1.4
 >
 > Did you notice that some of the dates in the `date` column look eerily related?
 In the list we have both `2020-04-01` and > `2020-01-04`, `2020-04-07` and `2020-07-04`, and `2020-04-08` and `2020-08-04`.
-These might be correct, or they may be an artefact of when data was typed in, depending on which date format was used.
+These might be correct, or they may be an artefact of when the data was entered, depending on the date format used.
 >
-> Discuss when this could happen in a dataset and what practises we can use to avoid such problems, particularly in larger research groups where members from different parts of the world collaborate.
+> Discuss when this could happen in a dataset, and what practices we can use to avoid such problems, particularly in larger research groups where members from different parts of the world collaborate.
 >
 > > ## Solution
 > > Before starting a project, make sure all collaborators have agreed to conform to a common standard.
 In particular, atypical date formats in spreadsheets can cause severe issues in downstream analyses.